holoviz/holoviz/doc/contributing.md

     * Click *Create a new release*
     * Add release notes and publish the release
 1. Find the *conda-forge* recipe of the package you released and update it if required.
 Pay attention to the build and runtime dependencies and their version pins.
 If you're not yet a maintainer, add yourself to the list of maintainers and ping an existing maintainer, letting them know the PR is ready and that you have added yourself as a maintainer.
-1. Announce the release (e.g., on Discourse, Gitter, Twitter).
+1. Announce the release (e.g., on Discourse, Discord, Twitter).
 1. If the release is important (e.g., not a bug fix release), it may be worth a blog post.

 ```{note}